neeko0222/calc/README.md

 # calculator twitch challenge / code review

-I've been learning how to program for the past 3 weeks.
-This is my first week of actually writing python code.
+I've been learning how to program for the past month now.

 At first I was going to write several functions for each operation until I read about Classes and how they are reusable.
 So I tried to use Classes instead.